 ©2003-2016 Nick Anthony Fiorenza, All Rights Reserved

-Planetary Synodic Cycles start when two planets align in their orbits, when looking from the Sun (although we can look at cycles relative to other planets as well).
+Planetary Synodic Cycles start when two planets align in their orbits, looking from the Sun (although we can look at cycles relative to other planets as well, and even relative to a location on Earth).
 "Synod" means place of meeting.
 Although synods occur with all planets, when we say a Venus synodic cycle or a Mars synodic cycle, we are referring to those cycles that occur with the Earth and the planet.
-If we are referring to a synodic cycle created by two planets other than Earth, then we clarify that by saying a Mars-Jupiter synodic cycle or a Venus-Jupiter synodic cycle, etc.
+If we are referring to a synodic cycle created by two planets other than Earth, we then clarify that by saying a Mars-Jupiter synodic cycle or a Venus-Jupiter synodic cycle, etc.

 The following illustration shows two successive synods between Earth and Venus, which creates one Earth-Venus synodic cycle, and which has a duration of 1.6 Earth years.

 The Earth-planet star alignments (looking from the Sun / heliocentric view) reveal the nature of the specific synodic cycle theme.
 That theme will unfold until the two planets align again, marking the completion of the synodic cycle and the beginning of the next one.
 The synodic theme can be thought of as expressing through the Earth-planet relationship (much like the nature of their conjunction) and then unfolding in a cycle of growth in human consciousness through a progression of aspects.

 Because the Earth and each planet orbits the Sun at different rates of speed, the duration of the synodic cycle between the Earth and each planet is unique as is the location in the ecliptic where each synod occurs.

 There are many synodic cycles with unique astrological themes occurring simultaneously creating a harmonic symphony of creative unfoldment in consciousness.
 This synodic symphony provides an underlying astrological context guiding our evolution.